Blind raises $37M to double down on workplace gossip and career advice – TechCrunch

 The company announced this morning a $37 million Series C funding round led by South Korean venture firm Mainstreet Investment along with Cisco Investments and Pavilion Capital, a subsidiary of Singapore sovereign wealth fund Temasek.
 The company had filed a Form D in late March for roughly $20.5 million, and the $37 million represents the final total fundraised.

 We last did a deep dive in the company back in 2018, so what’s changed?
 Well, first, there’s the pandemic.
 Co-founder and general manager Kyum Kim says that Blind’s users are now coming to the app all throughout the day.
 “Usage used to peak during the commute times,” he said.
-“8-10 AM before COVID and then after work, 7 PM-10 PM was another timeframe that people used to use Blind a lot.
+“8-10 a.m. before COVID and then after work, 7 a.m.-10 p.m. was another timeframe that people used to use Blind a lot.
 But now, it has kind of flattened out [throughout the day].”
-The new peak is 2 PM, and, according to Kim, users are logging in 30 times per month over about 13-15 days.
+The new peak is 2 p.m., and, according to Kim, users are logging in 30 times per month over about 13-15 days.

 This gets to the first of two areas where Blind is experimenting with revenue generation.
 As remote work has taken hold, particularly at tech companies, internal messaging channels have become less valuable as sources for clear information from executive leadership.
 Blind believes it has a better pulse on how employees are feeling about policies and their employers, and is building tools around, for example, pulse surveys to give HR teams better insight than they might get from other services.